ndukwucdenis123/Reclivo-/README.md

-# Reclivo — Proof of Concept
+# Riclivo — Proof of Concept

 Private repository for early documentation, agreements, and landing page.
 Evidence of ownership and prior work.